Understanding Separation Anxiety in Cats

 How to Help Your Cat with Separation Anxiety

-If your cat shows signs of separation anxiety, there are many ways to help.
+If your cat shows signs of separation anxiety, there are several effective ways to support them.

 cat staring at bird, ways to improve separation anxiety.